usefulness/project-starter/Readme.md

 Even when project reaches more advanced stage it is still required to put non minimal effort to maintain its configuration.
 Starting a new project, from the scratch, **takes more than a day** to configure every tool you usually want to use.
 Sometimes people create template project or another way of keeping your project configuration in a good shape is using `buildSrc` plugins.
 Less code written, ease of sharing between projects but still some part of the code needed to be copied.

-This project goes further and addresses that issue and **exposes set of plugins** useful when approaching multi-module setup with _Gradle_ build system.
+This project goes further and addresses that issue by **exposing set of plugins** useful when approaching multi-module setup with _Gradle_ build system.
-It behaves as a **facade** for all most commonly used tools in Android development and makes easier to create CI pipelines knowing always which tasks should be executed.

 ## Content